What Causes Excess Dust in a House?

 Also, your shoes and pets’ paws bring in a lot of dirt from the outside, which adds to the problem.
 These particles settle into your carpets and settle deep into the fibers.

-High pile carpets are worse at holding much less dust than low pile carpets because they have long fibers that tend to trap unwanted particles.
+High-pile carpets are worse at holding much less dust than low-pile carpets because they have long fibers that tend to trap unwanted particles.

-High pile carpets are difficult to clean and require special vacuum cleaners, which not only move the carpet’s fibers to one side but can reach deep into the carpet to clean them properly.
+High-pile carpets are difficult to clean and require special vacuum cleaners, which not only move the carpet’s fibers to one side but can reach deep into the carpet to clean them properly.

-If you use a regular vacuum cleaner on a high pile carpet, you are more likely just to push the fibers and release the dirt into the air instead of sucking it up, and this can also happen with some low pile carpets.
-This is why carpets can significantly contribute to what causes excess dust in a house.
+If you use a regular vacuum cleaner on a high-pile carpet, you are more likely to push the fibers and release the dirt into the air instead of sucking it up, and this can also happen with some low-pile carpets.

 Leaky Windows And Doors